MrChristophRivera/cas/README.md

 # Customized Attention Spans (CAS) Models

-I recently published a new kind of recurrent neural network (RNN) model called a recurrent weighted average (RWA).
-The method is described here: https://arxiv.org/abs/1703.01253.
+The recurrent weighted average (RWA) model is a new kind of recurrent neural network (RNN) that is based on the attention mechanism.
+The model is described  in this [manuscript](https://arxiv.org/abs/1703.01253).The RWA model exhibits no bias where information is located along a sequence.
+Recent information along a sequence is just as important as information at the beginning of the sequence.
+For some types of problems, this is undesirable.
+That is why the RWA model needs an *attention span*.

-One disadvantage of the RWA model is that is shows no bias toward recent information.
-All information along a sequence is treated with equal importance.
-To correct this, a decay term has been introduced.
+In this repository, the RWA model is reimplemented as a TensorFlow RNNCell.
+The RWA model can now be used as easily as any other RNN architecture available in TensorFlow.
+To introduce an attention span, a decay term has been introduced.
 All decay values must be between 0 and 1.
 When the decay value is 1, all information along a sequence is treated with equal importance.
 When the decay value is close to 0, only the most recent information is used.

 Each unit can be given a different decay value.
-That way, some units can be focused on just new information, while other units can use information present in the deep past.
+That way some units can have very short attention spans while other units can have indefinite attention spans.
 It is my hope that this model will exhibit superior performance on a range of problems in fields like NLP and bioinformatics.